rx-angular/rx-angular/libs/state/effects/docs/rx-effects.md

 # Impact

 Compared to common approaches `RxEffects` does not rely on additional decorators or operators.
-In fact, it remove the necessity of the `subscribe`.
+In fact, it removes the necessity of the `subscribe`.

 This results in less boilerplate and a good guidance to resilient and ergonomic component architecture.
 Furthermore, the optional imperative methods help to glue third party libs and a mixed but clean codestyle in Angular.